byteplus-sdk/byteplus-openapi-demos/README.md

-# Byteplus Request Signature Simple Code
+# BytePlus Request Signature Simple Code

 This repository provides simple and reusable code snippets for generating request signatures for BytePlus requests in Java, Go, Python, PHP, and C#.